purugupta99/atlas-task/README.md

 `pip3 install hwcounter`

 With jupyter-notebook running, one can access it on the hostmachine from the URL localhost:8899

+## Run
+- To run the notebook install all the dependencies as given under 'Setup' tab or use Google Colab.
+Put the train and test pickle file in the same folder as the Notebook and run all cell
+- For more information regarding each function definition, refer to in-code comments

 ## Quick guide
 **Pre-processing:** Not required as the processed data is already available in `all_jets_test_4D_100_percent.pkl` and `all_jets_train_4D_100_percent.pkl` files